| Real Name | Valentino Clemente Ludovico Garavani |

 Fact Sheet

-- Wondering what Valentino Garavani's real name is?
-Valentino Garavani's real name is Valentino Clemente Ludovico Garavani
+- Wondering what Valentino Garavani's full name is?
+Valentino Garavani's full name is Valentino Clemente Ludovico Garavani

 - Wondering where Valentino Garavani is from?
 Valentino Garavani is from Italy!